abakus-it-old/sla/README.md

     - The cron also checks the time difference between the create date and now with the working hours.
     - The working hour needs to be called "SLA".
 Two times the same day in working hour is not allowed.

-This module has been developed by Bernard Delhez, intern @ AbAKUS it-solutions, under the control of Valentin Thirion.""",
+This module has been developed by Bernard Delhez, intern @ AbAKUS it-solutions, under the control of Valentin Thirion.